Dr Manosh Paul

 - Reader (Systems Power & Energy)

 Dr Manosh Paul (CEng, MIMechE, FHEA, BSc(H), MSc) is a Senior Lecturer in Thermofluids at Mechanical Engineering and a member of the Systems, Power & Energy Research Division within the School of Engineering.
 He joined the University of Glasgow in August 2003 as a Lecturer, and was promoted to Senior Lecturer in 2013 and Reader in 2017.
 Prior to Glasgow, he was a Post-doctoral Research Associate (PDRA) at the Department of Mechanical Engineering of Imperial College London.
 He gained his PhD in Thermofluid Mechanics in 2002 from the Department of Mechanical Engineering, University of Bath.
 He has first class degrees, with distinctions and gold medals, in both MSc (Applied Mathematics) and BSc honours (Mathematics) obtained from the University of Dhaka in 1999 and 1997 respectively.
 His research has been recognised internationally with a number of invited talks, committee member and session chair in international conferences.
 Currently, he serves as a member of the Editorial Board of several international Journals.
 Moreover, he has been a consultant for several UK industries and external examiner for PhD in other UK and overseas Universities.

-My current research is mainly focused in the field of energy with a particular interest in the development of advanced Computational Fluid Dynamics (CFD) methods for optimising the processes of combustion, pyrolysis and gasification of various sources of fuel energy e. g. coal (pulverised and in situ), syngas, oil, natural gas, biomass, algae and waste.
+My current research is mainly focused in the field of advanced thermal energy with a particular interest in the development of advanced Computational Fluid Dynamics (CFD) methods for optimising the processes of combustion, pyrolysis and gasification of various sources of fuel energy e. g. coal (pulverised and in situ), syngas, oil, natural gas, biomass and waste.

 In addition, I have extensive experience in the numerical simulations of turbulent flow, heat transfer and natural convection with particular interest in the application areas of solar energy, thermal storage, renewable heat and augmentation of heat transfer processes.
 Currently, I lead the Modelling & Simulation WP of the EPSRC SUPERGEN project on Solar Photovoltaic and Thermoelectric systems http://gow.epsrc.ac.uk/NGBOViewGrant.aspx?GrantRef=EP/K022156/1.
 I am also a CoI on the EPSRC Thermal Energy challenge project called Therma-Pump and lead modelling work.